 Many people avoid endodontic treatment out of fear and anxiety.
 Dental anxiety is common, and we understand and respect those fears and concerns.
 For our patients who have a higher level of dental anxiety, we want to relieve your fears and concerns and provide you with a relaxed and comfortable experience.
 That is why we offer sedation endodontics for stress-free endodontic treatment.

-- Sedation endodontics completely relaxes you during the appointment.
+- Sedation endodontics settles your nerves and relaxes you during the appointment.

 - Sedation is effective and extremely safe.